Pregnancy after miscarriage: What you need to know

 What causes miscarriage?

 Miscarriage is the spontaneous loss of a pregnancy before the 20th week.
-Many miscarriages occur because the fetus isn't developing normally.
-Problems with the baby's chromosomes are responsible for about 50 percent of early pregnancy loss.
-Most of these chromosome problems occur by chance as the embryo divides and grows — not because of problems inherited from the parents.
-Sometimes a health condition, such as poorly controlled diabetes or a uterine problem, might lead to miscarriage.
-Often, however, the cause of miscarriage isn't known.
+Most miscarriages occur because the fetus isn''t developing normally.
+Problems with the baby''s chromosomes or genes are typically the result of errors that occur by chance as the embryo divides and grows — not problems inherited from the parents.
+Sometimes a woman''s health condition, such as uncontrolled diabetes or problems with the uterus or cervix, also might lead to miscarriage.
+Often, however, the cause of miscarriage isn''t known.

-About 10 to 20 percent of known pregnancies end in miscarriage.
-The total number of actual miscarriages is probably higher because many women miscarry before they even know that they're pregnant.
+About 10 to 20 percent of pregnancies end in miscarriage.
+The actual number is probably higher because many miscarriages occur so early in pregnancy that a woman doesn''t even know yet that she''s pregnant.

 What are the odds of another miscarriage?